VanIseghemThomas/wasmDOOM/README.md

 ```

 Now DOOM should be available on `localhost`

+To play doom you will need to upload a so called "where all data" .wad file.
+I got mine [from here](http://sauparna.sdf.org/Doom/Compile_Doom) and is tested working.
+You can just put it in the root of the repository, or somewhere you like.

 # Limitations:
 Note: this does not mean I wont look into resolving this in the future.
 I will do my absolute best to get as close as possible to a native gaming experience.